dogusAkaydin/donation-analytics/README.md

 As shown in [Performance and Scalability](Readme.md#performance-and-scalability) all these considerations made the per-record time complexity about O(1) time, making the overall run time comlexity about O(n) where n is the number of records in the file.
+Since each record must be examined this scaling is as good as it gets for this problem.

 Footnotes: